zowe/docs-site/docs/user-guide/mvd-uribroker.md

 Returns: A URI for getting static content.

-For more information about the `web` directory, see [zLUX application plug-in filesystem structure](mvd-zluxplugindefandstruct.html#zlux-application-plug-in-filesystem-structure).
+For more information about the `web` directory, see [Zowe Application Framework application plug-in filesystem structure](mvd-plugindefandstruct.md#application-plug-in-filesystem-structure).

 ### Accessing the application plug-in's root